-Here are some tips particularly for the large-breasted mum.
+Here are some tips specific to the large-breasted mum.
 Try them out and see what works for you:

-- Good positions for feeding include the cradle hold, the football hold and mother lying down to feed.
+- Good positions for the first few feeds include the cradle hold, the football hold and the mother lying down to feed.

 - The baby's position while feeding is important.
-If baby is positioned well, her chin will be touching the breast while her nose is clear so that a finger won't be needed to enable baby to breathe.
+If baby is attached well to the breast, her chin will be touching the breast while her nose is clear so that a finger won't be needed to enable baby to breathe.

-- Shaping your breast between your thumb and fingers can help your baby get a good mouthful of breast tissue is her mouth.
-Your hand and fingers need to be right out of the way so that your baby can attach to your breast.
-If you hold too close to the areola, she may not be able to take enough breast into her mouth.
-You can use the hand on the same side as the breast baby is feeding from, or try the hand on the side the baby is not feeding from.
-See which you find most comfortable.
+- Whenever you are shaping your breast be sure that your hand and fingers are right out of the way of your baby’s mouth.
+If you hold her too close to the areola, she may not be able to take enough breast tissue into her mouth.
+You can use either hand — whatever you find the most comfortable.
 Rather than squeezing or pressing your breast, just gently shape it.

 - Try breastfeeding in front of a mirror if you can't see your nipples.

 A mother with large breasts may be self-conscious about their size.
 Also, some people around the mum may be quick to think that problems with breastfeeding is related to the size of her breasts (large or small!).
 Large breasts can be hot, sweaty and heavy.
 It helps to find a maternity bra that fits well.
 Here are some more tips:

 - Lying down to feed maybe easier for large breasted mums.

 - In hot weather, you can lie on your side to feed and your baby can be a small distance from your body.